Olamide-Data/Ola_Portfolio/README.md

 # Ola-s-Portfolio
-Data Analytics: this portfolio withh be used to track my progress on Environmental Reserch Analytics.
+Data Analytics: this portfolio will be used to track my progress on Environmental Research Analytics.
 # PROJECT 1: User Research for AltHub